Wildman, Lincoln Cathedral, England

 At the beginning of "Iron Hans," the kingdom was divided in two, with the dangerous forest split off from the safety of the palace.
 Then the huntsman, a third element from beyond the limits of the divided kingdom, crossed the boundary between palace and forest.
 Four men, the hunter and his three helpers, emptied the pool.
 It was also the fourth and final encounter of a hunter or group of hunters with the mystery of the forest.
 This time the mystery was solved with the discovery of a wild man, with rusty brown, animal-like hair hiding his human features, at the bottom of the pool.

-The wild man was a ubiquitous figure in medieval folklore, literature, and art.
+The wild man is a ubiquitous figure in medieval folklore, literature, and art.
 A hairy, animalistic savage, he was often said to have been a man who through some terrible misfortune had lost his human nature.
 His ambiguous character, made up of animal, human, and supernatural elements, inspired reactions ranging from terror through mockery to curiosity and admiration.
 Not limited to medieval times, myths of wild men appear throughout history from Gilgamesh's Enkidu to modern tabloid accounts of Big Foot and Yeti, huge ape-like creatures said to still exist somewhere in the wildness.(7) In some rural areas of Europe people in outlandish wild man costumes still participate in winter festivals.
 “Half man and half beast, the wild man stands for the complicated relationship that human communities, especially rural ones, have with nature.”(8)

 The wild man is the shadow, the feared and despised opposite of civilized man.
 He is not easy to have around - his "bestial self-fulfillment directed by instinct rather than volition and devoid of all those acquired tastes and patterns of behavior which are part of our adjustment to civilization,"(9) threaten the very foundations of orderly society.
 When he enters the kingdom, all is thrown into chaos.